Rainbow-CPaaS/Rainbow-CLI-SDK/tutorials/Managing_applications.md

 ```

-Use the command `rbw metrics application --help` to get the list of all period options.
+Use the command `rbw metrics application --help` to get the list of all period options supported.

 #### Export API usage to CSV